Beyond Forgetting: Machine Unlearning Elicits Controllable Side Behaviors and Capabilities: Missing Proofs

 By Definition~\ref{definition1} that $\gamma (Y(1)) - \gamma (Y(0)) = \alpha\bar\gamma_W$ with $\alpha >0$ depending on the pair.
 Hence

 \end{proof}

-\begin{definition}[Rephrased from Definition 2.3~\cite{park2024linear}] We say that $\bar\lambda_W$ is a latent representation of a concept $W$ if we have $\lambda_1 - \lambda_0 \in \text{Cone} (\bar\lambda_W)$ for any latent representations $\lambda_0, \lambda_1 \in \Lambda$ that sastify \end{definition} where $\lambda_0$ and $\lambda_1$ are two latent representations (points in the model’s latent space) that come from nearly identical prompts which differ only in the value of a target concept $W$.
-This condition ensures that the direction is relevant to the target concept. \begin{lemma}[Rephrased from Lemma 2.4~\cite{park2024linear}] Let $\bar\lambda_W$ be the latent representation of a concept $W$, then $\bar\lambda^{\top}_W\bar\gamma_W > 0$. \end{lemma}
+\begin{definition}[Latent Representation; restated from~\cite{park2024linear}] We say that $\bar\lambda_W$ is a latent representation of a concept $W$ if we have $\lambda_1 - \lambda_0 \in \text{Cone} (\bar\lambda_W)$ for any latent representations $\lambda_0, \lambda_1 \in \Lambda$ that sastify \end{definition} where $\lambda_0$ and $\lambda_1$ are two latent representations (points in the model’s latent space) that come from nearly identical prompts, which differ only in the value of a target concept $W$.
+This condition ensures that the direction is relevant to the target concept.

-\begin{proof} By Definition~\ref{definition2} that $\frac{\mathbb{P}(W = 1|\lambda_1)}{\mathbb{P}(W=1|\lambda_0)} > 1$.
+\lm* \begin{proof} By Definition~\ref{definition2} that $\frac{\mathbb{P}(W = 1|\lambda_1)}{\mathbb{P}(W=1|\lambda_0)} > 1$.
 This condition is equivalent to the following condition

 By Theorem~\ref{theorem1}, Eqn.~\ref{eq:representation} equivalent to

 Hence $(\lambda_0 - \lambda_1)^{\top}\bar\gamma_W > 0$.
 By Definition~\ref{definition2} that $\lambda_1 - \lambda_0 \in \text{Cone}(\bar\lambda_W)$, write $\lambda_1 - \lambda_0 = \alpha \bar\lambda_W$ with $\alpha >0$ to conclude $\bar\lambda_W^{\top}\bar\gamma_W > 0$. \end{proof}